google-research/discs/discs/plot_results/README.md

 # Adding new sampler:
-To add your new sampler, you need to update a few things.
+To add your new sampler, you need to update a few things as below:

+Updates to `./discs/plot_results/plot_utils.py`:
+* In `process_keys` function, add the name of your sampler as you want it in the plots and tables.
+* Update `color_map` dictionary and `get_color` function and assign the color of your new sampler.
+* Update `sort_based_on_samplers` and add your sampler to the end of `sampler_list`.
+Note that in case of locally balanced sampler, you need to follow the similar structure of the provided example of locally balanced samplers.

+Updates to `./discs/plot_results/plot_results.py`:
+* In `plot_graph_cluster` function, update the `alphas`, `bar_widths`, and `x_poses` to add your new sampler to the plot.